Toro Yaka Bush Lodge is in the wildlife-rich Balule, which is a 39 100 hectare conservancy in the Kruger area, the lodge offers an outstanding safari.

 Rooms are equipped with ceiling fans and mosquito nets; the spacious rooms also offer insect screens.
 The en-suite bathrooms offer inside and outside showers, separate toilets and double basins.

-The combination of modern elegance with a relaxed atmosphere provides travellers with a comfortable and welcoming place for relaxation.
-With only six en-suite Chalets, privacy and personal service are ensured.
+The bush lodge is a combination of modern elegance with a relaxed atmosphere provides travellers with a comfortable and welcoming place for relaxation.
+With only 4 en-suite Chalets, privacy and personal service are ensured.

 Toro Yaka guests dine at various venues depending on the weather.
 Indoor and outdoor dining is on offer which includes the big boma dinners where guests dine under the clear, star-studded sky.
 Lit by lanterns and with a fire roaring, this makes for an unforgettable dining experience in the bushveld.